 Uncertificated securities transactions reported by a Client or a Participant on behalf of its Client on the CSD securities settlement system, may settle on a gross basis.

-Clients may instruct Participants, as per the client mandate, to also settle uncertificated securities on a net basis.
+Clients may instruct Participants to also settle uncertificated securities on a net basis.

 Participants may settle client securities on a net basis as per Depository Directive.